Which exchange rates to use for corporate finance, tax, and accounting.

 Deliver foreign exchange data automatically via API, as well as through our cloud-based Historical Currency Converter

 A Central Bank exchange rate is also based on demand and supply, as well as other factors and guidelines.
 The European Central Bank (ECB) for example, published their reference rates taking into account the recommendations of the Financial Stability Board on foreign exchange benchmarks, as well as the principles for benchmark-setting processes in the EU drawn up by the European Securities and Markets Authority (ESMA) and the European Banking Authority (EBA) and the principles for financial benchmarks drawn up globally by the International Organisation of Securities Commissions (IOSCO).
-The issue here is that unlike the ECB, other Central Banks will follow only some of these guidelines, or others altogether.
-Ultimately, inconsistency will emerge between the same currency pair between two CB rates.
+The issue here is that unlike the ECB, other Central Banks will follow only some of these guidelines or others altogether.
+Ultimately, inconsistency will emerge between the same currency pair between two Central Bank rates.

 What does this mean for accounting, tax and CPA professionals?